Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 Maintain an up-to-date version of WooCommerce.

-WooCommerce is, however, reliant on the WordPress ecosystem and its plugins.
+However, WooCommerce is reliant on the WordPress ecosystem and its plugins.
 Having WooCommerce updated alone does not mean your online store is running the latest software.

 Also, make sure that you’re using the latest version of WordPress and have updated your plugins and themes.